 When examining the affordable housing budget of various renter household types and incomes against the median rent charged for various unit sizes, a familiar pattern emerges.
-Female-led single parent households, single person households, and very-low-income (earn less than 50% of median income) had greater difficulty affording the median rental without extending themselves financially.
+Single person and very-low-income (earn less than 50% of median income) could not reasonably afford the median rental without extending themselves financially.

-When examining the proportion of renters that could afford a mortgage, otherwise referred to as potential first-time buyers, a rough observation of 2015 indicates that about 64% of households could afford the mortgage costs of the median home.
-By 2020, estimates suggest that this share decreased to about 36%.
-In other words, 64% of renter households could not reasonably afford half of the dwellings sold in Elk Valley Rural in 2020.
+When examining the proportion of renters that could afford a mortgage, otherwise referred to as potential first-time buyers.
+A rough observation of 2015 indicates that about 24% of households could afford the mortgage costs of the median home.
+By 2020, estimates suggest that this share decreased to about 16%.
+In other words, 84% of renter households could not reasonably afford half of the dwellings sold in Columbia Valley Rural in 2020.